ourlifeloop/marketing/src/cms/training-faqs/how-do-i-share-a-photo-with-my-loved-one.md

   This will allow you to take a photo or to upload an already existing photo.

   Once photos are added they will appear in the Resident's Gallery.
 topics:
-  - family-portal
+  - connection-portal
 userTypes:
-  - family
+  - connection
 ---